 How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

-The complexity of civil litigation in North Carolina can be overwhelming.
-While your attorney will be well-versed in this area, it’s still important to understand the basic process in a civil litigation case and the steps to take, from filing the suit to meeting in court.
-Take a closer look at the NC civil court process and outlines a typical civil lawsuit at the Superior Court level.
+From filing the suit to meeting in court, take a closer look at the NC civil court process as The Doyle Law Offices outlines a typical civil lawsuit at the Superior Court level.

 Levels of Civil Court